Key in lock symbolizing inheriting a house that is paid off

 • Necessary repairs and renovations: May range from simple cosmetic updates to more extensive structural improvements.

-• Evaluate the property’s infrastructure: Plumbing, electrical wiring, and the stability of the physical structure.
+• Evaluate the property’s infrastructure: Plumbing, electrical wiring, and the stability of the physical structure to ensure the property is sturdy and habitable.

 By investing in necessary improvements, you could significantly enhance the property’s appeal to potential buyers, leading to a faster sale and better return on your investment.